skye2k2/triple-triad/README.md

 #### TODO List:

+- TODO: Analytics for started and abandoned matches
+- TODO: Display match ID for in-progress matches
+- TODO: Add puh-ting and rrrgh sounds for winning/losing round
 - Gracefully handle double-clicking of rematch button
-- HALF DONE: Resize all of the elements in the canvas on page resize (especially for orientation changes on phones)
+- HALF DONE: Resize all of the elements in the canvas on page resize (especially for orientation changes on phones) I think we still have to take zoom into better account, and everything will line up
+- HALF DONE: Advanced AI logic, based on move and card analysis
 - Add keyboard/controller support
 - Add "hint", for easy mode, that runs the AI function to determine the best move, and highlights the suggested card and location to play it
 - Figure out why favicon is requested for each card move